 Energy markets focus on the trade and supply of electricity, gas and liquid fuels.
 They consist of three main elements: generation or production, transmission and distribution, and supply.
-Once electricity is generated or gas is produced, it is sold on the wholesale market to suppliers, who sell it on to consumers and arrange for its delivery.
-It is distributed to homes and businesses through the transmission and distribution grids.
-In the UK, energy markets are regulated by the Office of Gas and Electricity Markets (Ofgem).
-In recent years the markets have experienced significant changes due to diversification of electricity generation through the rise of renewable energy sources, as well as the addition of many new suppliers.
+Once electricity is generated or gas and oil is produced, it is sold on the wholesale market to suppliers, who sell it on to consumers and arrange for its delivery.
+It is distributed to homes and businesses through transmission and distribution systems.
+Depending on a country’s government policy, these elements of energy markets may be nationalised or privatised.
+Energy markets are closely regulated to ensure secure access to energy at fair prices, since energy is a necessity for sustained economic output and human welfare.
+Energy markets in the UK are privatised and regulated by the Office of Gas and Electricity Markets (Ofgem), which is responsible for protecting the interest of consumers by promoting fair competition.
+UK energy markets have recently experienced significant changes due to diversification of electricity generation through the rise of renewable energy sources, as well as the addition of many new suppliers.